kdanieladams/record-solutions/readme.md

 * MVC 4

 ## Installation ##
-1. Clone project to your local HDD 'git clone https://github.com/eod696/Record-Solutions.git Record-Solutions'
+1. Clone project to your local HDD `git clone https://github.com/eod696/Record-Solutions.git Record-Solutions`
 2. Run the solution file `RecordSolutions.sln`
 3. Install missing packages with NuGet Package Manager [NuGet Docs - Restore Packages](http://docs.nuget.org/docs/reference/package-restore) *IMPORTANT* Visual Studio needs to be Run as Administrator in order for NuGet Package Manager to do it's thing.
 4. Build the solution and run it in Debug mode.
 This should automagically generate a local development database file in `.mdf` format.
 It will appear in the Server Explorer as `RSEntitiesConnection`.
 After the first successful build, the solution is operational, and you should be able to browse it as a visitor with an internet browser of your choice.